 Management majors are not eligible for a minor in Entrepreneurship if pursuing the concentration in Entrepreneurship in catalog years 2013/2014 and prior.

-- Students must meet with a college advisor to declare a minor and review the course requirements.
+- Students must meet with a Lutgert College of Business advisor to declare a minor and review the course requirements.

-- A grade of C or higher is required for all courses in the minor.
+- A grade of C or higher is required in all courses for the minor.

 - A minimum of 12 credit hours of the minor must be completed at FGCU.

 - Students desiring certification of a minor and designation on their academic transcript must:

 - Note the minor on the Application for Graduation.